-For several decades, the Mensa Foundation has presented awards on an annual basis to individuals around the world.
-Some awards are specifically for Mensa members who are contributing to the Foundation's mission, but others recognize the advancement of knowledge and education without membership limits.
+For decades, the Mensa Foundation has presented annual awards, fellowships, and educational grants to individuals around the world.
+Some awards are specifically for Mensa members who contribute to the Foundation’s mission, but others recognize the advancement of knowledge and education without membership requirements.

-The Mensa Foundation's Awards for Excellence in Research are given internationally for outstanding research on intelligence, intellectual giftedness and related fields.
+Presented annually, the Mensa Foundation’s Awards for Excellence in Research celebrate groundbreaking investigations in the disciplines of intelligence, intellectual giftedness, and related fields.

 A Mensan who truly valued creativity, Copper Black left in her will a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa.